 After circulating the idea for comments, it was settled to form the organization in December of 2010 with founder member applications circulated on December 16, 2010.
 The original applicants were seventeen in number they included the following attorneys (listed in no particular order): Justin J. McShane, Timothy Barrouk, Michael Steven Sherman, David M Hoover, Shawn M Dorward, Kevin Feeney, Bryan DePowell, Kevin Leckerman, Brain Manchester, Beth Tibbott, Kim Reister, Josh Auriemma, Brian Schuh, David Erhard, Mark Walmer, John Ogden and Zachary Cooper.
 In January 2011, the bylaws were adopted by the seventeen founding members.
 Shortly thereafter, officers were elected.
 Justin J. McShane was proposed to be the founding Chairman.
 No others were nominated.
 Michael Sherman was proposed to be the founding Vice Chairman.
 No others were nominated.
 David Hoover and Brian Shuh were nominated for the position of Treasurer.
 An election was held.
 David Hoover was elected Treasurer.

-The Pennsylvania Association for Drunk Driving Defense Attorneys has filed three amicus briefs to date: one in the Commonwealth Court; and two in the Pennsylvania Supreme Court.
+The Pennsylvania Association for Drunk Driving Defense Attorneys has filed four amicus briefs to date: one in the Commonwealth Court; one in the Superior Court; and two in the Pennsylvania Supreme Court.
 We are always looking to in amicus actions both within the Commonwealth of Pennsylvania and outside of the Commonwealth of Pennsylvania.

 PADDDA are dedicated to education.
 On September 14, 2012, PADDDA held its first ever training seminar.
 It was held in Philadelphia at the Philadelphia Bar Association.
 PADDDA training is always free of charge and is exclusively for the benefit of Offices of the Public Defenders in the Commonwealth of Pennsylvania.
 There were 47 pre-registered attendees.
 Additional people came boosting the number of PDs attending to 52.
 The presenters were Kevin Leckerman, Zachary Cooper, Brian Manchester, Tim Barrouk, David Erhard, and Justin McShane, and Mike Sherman.
 PADDDA members Shawn Dorward and Jenna Fliszar served as greeters and ambassadors for our organization.
 The program was extremely well received.
 At the seminar, Justin McShane was awarded the PADDDA Outstanding Achievement Award.